Blazar

 I did my master's degree at TU Dortmund as part of the E5b physics working group.
 There I worked on the automatic detection of radio astronomical sources using methods of machine learning.
 In March 2022, I started my PhD at Anna Franckowiak's working group in Bochum.
 Here I study the diffuse gamma-ray emissions in the Milky Way galaxy, by comparing state-of-the-art models to Fermi-LAT data.

-Giacomo Sommani (PhD student, based at RUB)
+Giacomo Sommani (PhD student)

 Giacomo